Skip to main content

 denied_missing_permission — 403

 Your key authenticated but lacks the scope the endpoint requires. missing_permissions is the authoritative list.
 For most authoring flows you’ll want decide, rulesets:read, rulesets:write, projects:write; composed rulebooks additionally need rulebooks:read / rulebooks:write.
-See REST API scopes.
+Run aethis whoami to see the scopes your key actually carries.
+See Authentication & API keys for the full scope model, or REST API scopes.

 reserved_namespace — 403

-You tried to publish a ruleset or rulebook under a reserved slug prefix (aethis/*) without an internal-tier key.
-Either pick a different namespace (my-team/*, my-company/*) or request an internal key via support.
+You tried to publish a ruleset or rulebook under a reserved slug prefix (aethis/*).
+Pick a different namespace (e.g. my-team/*, my-company/*).

 invalid_slug_format — 422